OAI/OpenAPI-Specification/versions/1.2.md

 <a name="rlApis"/>apis | [ [Resource Object](#512-resource-object) ] | **Required.** Lists the resources to be described by this specification implementation.
 The array can have 0 or more elements.
 <a name="rlApiVersion"/>apiVersion| `string` | Provides the version of the application API (not to be confused by the [specification version](#rlSwaggerVersion)).
 <a name="rlInfo"/>info | [Info Object](#513-info-object) | Provides metadata about the API.
 The metadata can be used by the clients if needed, and can be presented in the Swagger-UI for convenience.
-<a name="rlAuthorizations"/>authorizations | [Authorizations Object](#514-authorizations-object) | Provides information about the the authorization schemes allowed on his API.
+<a name="rlAuthorizations"/>authorizations | [Authorizations Object](#514-authorizations-object) | Provides information about the authorization schemes allowed on his API.

 #### 5.1.1 Object Example